 - Switzerland first country to consider dignity of animals in constitution (Le News)

-Antoni Da Campo should start in 2018, but still needs to work out his dining and clothing arrangements with his future superiors.
+The young man should start his service in 2018, but still needs to work out his dining and clothing arrangements with his future superiors.
 “I should be able to bring my own meals from home.
 As for clothing, I hope the army will have a solution” he said.

 During the legal process he repeatedly told the tribunal that he was against speciesism, the assumption that human superiority should lead to the exploitation of animals.
 Like others, such as the moral philosopher Peter Singer, he doesn’t think humans should inflict violence on other sentient beings to satisfy dietary and clothing preferences.
 His case centred on article 15 of the Swiss constitution, which grants freedom of belief.